Banner

 One survivor, Paul Glenister, told how he picked up his injured leg and hopped off the train.
 He feared that no rescuers could reach the stricken train.
 Later, police officers carried him from the tracks on a stretcher for surgery at St. Thomas' Hospital.

-Controversial radical so called Islamist imam, Abdullah el-Faisal, was close to Lindsay.
-He was convicted of inciting sectarian murders in 2003.[6]
+Controversial radical Islamist imam, Abdullah el-Faisal, was a close associate of Lindsay.
+Faisal was convicted of inciting sectarian murders in 2003.[6]

-People noticed his extreme anti-semitism at the same time as his criminal behaviour raised alarms.
+Acquaintances reported his extreme anti-semitism as his criminal behaviour raised alarms.
 He assaulted his wife in 2004 then was involved in an armed robbery in Bedfordshire a fortnight before the bombing.

 Tavistock Square Bus Bomb